Gankare/portfolio/VR_Party/README.md

 ---

 ## *Arcade Machine Menu System*

+#### *Guns and Interaction*
-For the menu in VR Party, I used the arcade machine I got from our artists, players interact using two guns attached to the machine.
-The guns work as raycasters, so when you grab one and aim it at the canvas placed on the arcade screen it shoots out a linerenderer that looks like a beam from the guns point.
-A Graphic Raycaster on the canvas detects clicks when the guns are fired.
+For the VR Party menu, I used an arcade machine model provided by our artists.
+Players interact with it using two guns attached to the machine.
+Each gun fires a raycast from its tip: when a player grabs a gun and aims at the canvas on the arcade screen, a beam is emitted from the gun’s point.
+A Graphic Raycaster on the canvas detects these "shots" as clicks, allowing players to interact with the UI.

 Picture of the model i got and what i made from it:
 <table>